-With its collection of Instagram-friendly riverside igloos, Coppa Club makes the perfect spot for winter alfresco dining.
-Positioned next to Tower Bridge and close to The Shard, the views from here are best at night, when the city is illuminated with twinkling lights.
-Book ahead to secure yourself a spot in one of the igloos, or set up camp inside, where big glass windows ensure beautiful riverside views.
+Coppa Club’s Instagram-friendly riverside igloos have been given a makeover for the summer, transforming into tropical surfer shacks set against a backdrop of tropical plants and surfboards.
+Whatever the season, the terrace here is perfect for al fresco dining, with views of Tower Bridge, The Shard and the city beyond.
+Book ahead to secure yourself a spot in one of the shacks, or set up camp inside, where big glass windows ensure beautiful riverside views.
 Food options include everything from pizzas to vegan burgers to small sharing plates, all very reasonably priced, which you can enjoy alongside some of the tasty cocktails on offer.
-Though the winter igloos are set to end their season soon, last year they reopened as ‘paradise pods’ for the summer – and we’re keeping our fingers crossed for something similar for 2019.

 A less flashy, more old-school option, Galvin at Windows has years of experience in providing impeccable service to its diners.
 Situated on the 28th floor of the London Hilton on Park Lane, the restaurant overlooks Hyde Park, with views of the city’s skyscrapers and landmarks like the London Eye and Buckingham Palace.
 As befits a Michelin-starred restaurant, the food is delicious and beautifully presented, with a modern French menu courtesy of Chef Patron Chris Galvin.